-New, fresh tattoos require proper care to heal well.
+A new, fresh tattoo requires proper care to heal well as any tattoo artist will agree to.
 On average, it takes around 3-4 weeks for tattoos to heal fully.
 Until then, proper care must be prioritized.
 Taking good care of a new tattoo is not that hard and usually revolves around your daily routines.
-After getting a new tattoo, you can practice most of the activities you did before but there are a number of things you’ll want to avoid, including sweat and excessive moisture.
+After getting a tattoo, you can practice most of the activities you did before but there are a number of things you’ll want to avoid during the healing process, including sweat and excessive moisture.
 Here’s what you need to know about sweating and treating new tattoos.

 Since you’re only human, some degree of sweating is to be expected.
-However, sweating too much is not good during the first weeks after getting a new tattoo.
+However, excessive sweating is not good during the first weeks after getting a new tattoo.
 As such, it’s best to avoid activities that might make you too sweaty, at least for a couple of weeks.

-Keep your tattoo clean at all times and wear clean cotton clothes as much as possible, especially during the first couple of weeks.
+Keep your tattoo clean at all times and wear clean cotton clothes as much as possible, especially during the first couple of weeks of the healing process.
 Proper application of an aftercare cream is also important for all the healing stages of a new tattoo.
 We recommend H2Ocean’s Extreme Tattoo Care Kit, an ointment-based aftercare system designed to cleanse fresh tattoos and provide nourishment to the skin.

 In the gym

-It’s probably best to alter your workout routine a little bit as your tattoo heals.
+It’s probably best to alter your workout routine a little bit as your tattoo heals, even avoiding exercise for at least a couple of days.
 Try to refrain from intense workouts and the sauna and be careful of the machines in the gym.
 Keep the tattooed area of your skin away from gym machines to prevent it from getting into contact with dirt, bacteria and other peoples sweat, all of which can have adverse effects.

 Some people have dry skin that may peel after they get a tattoo.
 During exercise, dry skin can be particularly uncomfortable and prone to cracking.
 This is because participants are likely to move in ways that pull and irritate the skin.
 Although excessive moisture might be a problem, keeping the tattooed area moist helps prevent cracking and scabbing.
 While there are many over-the-counter lotions and ointments that can be used to provide nourishment and moisture to the skin, H2Ocean’s Extreme Tattoo Care Kit has everything you need.